Registration is now CLOSED. Screening form for the 2024 Dental Hygiene Refresher will open in the fall of 2023.

-These courses do NOT re-certify participants in the delivery of local anesthesia nor do they guarantee that participants will acquire the necessary competencies for Entry to Practice as determined by the College of Registered Dental Hygienists of Alberta (CRDHA) or other provincial regulatory body.
+These courses do NOT re-certify participants in the delivery of local anesthesia nor do they guarantee that participants will acquire the necessary competencies for Entry to Practice as determined by the Alberta College of Dental Hygienists (ACDH) or other provincial regulatory body.
 Additional education and/or practice may be required by the professional college.

 Upon completion of the online and on-site components of the Dental Hygiene Refresher, participants are expected to be able to